 In the GTPDD, a number of local, regional and state organizations are working to achieve economic development goals.
-The GTPDD works closely with member governments and their respective economic development professionals in the development of projects to satisfy these common goals.
+The GTPDD works closely with member and their governments respective economic development professionals in the development of projects to satisfy these common goals.
 By working with the local development officials, the District is able to work with present and potential industry on expansion and location opportunities.
-These development opportunities enable the District participate in the development economic development packages that include participation of the local power distributors, state agencies and federal agencies such as ARC, HUD, EDA and USDA-Rural Development.
+These development opportunities enable District participate to in development of economic development packages that include participation of the local power distributors, state agencies and federal agencies such as ARC, HUD, EDA and USDA-Rural Development.
 With the development of these funding packages, the District also works closely with professional engineers and architects, and various attorneys.
 GTPDD is a designated Census Data Affiliate through the U.S. Census Bureau, U.S. Department of Commerce.